walles/numbervaders/README.md

 * Drop easier maths faster than harder maths
 * Add starry background
 * Dark launch screen theme
+* Consider making the navigation bar white on black during the game to blend in better with the keyboard.

 ## DROPPED
 * In the Model, create a way to iterate only over our `FallingMaths`